JiayanL/ludobots/README.md

 Evolving the brain is done the same way it was done in previous assignments.
 The mutate function chooses a random row and a random column and assigns a random value to the corresponding entry in the sensor to motor neuron weights.

-## Citations
+## Citations and Acknowledgements
 This project was built on top of information from [r/ludobots](https://www.reddit.com/r/ludobots/comments/l86j8r/start_here/) and the python [pyrosim library](https://github.com/jbongard/pyrosim).

-## Acknowledgements
-Thank you to this course's instructor, Professor Sam Kriegman for his guidance and instruction.
-Additionally, thank you to TA Donna Hooshmand and PM Jack Burkhardt for all of the help throughout the course!
+This project would not have been possible without the instruction and guidance of Professor [Sam Kriegman](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/kriegman-sam.html).
+You can learn more about Professor Krigeman's groundbreaking research on Xenobots [here](https://www.xenobot.group/).
+Additionally, thank you to TA Donna Hooshmand and PM Jack Burdhardt for their help and flexibility.
+Their assistance throughout office hours, post-class discussions, and campuswire made the entire project process very smooth.
+Thank you for all the help throughout the course!